Highlighted Coverage

 • Seattle-area Nordic skier on her way to Beijing Paralympics

-Crosscut | Friends make the best training partners.
+Cascade PBS | Friends make the best training partners.
 Since the beginning of the pandemic, Heather Galeotalanza and Erin Martin started their journey to become competitive athletes in adaptive ski.
 Despite challenges with COVID and low snowpack, they found themselves at the Winter Paralympics trials, racing for a spot on Team USA.

 • Outdoors For All Act could fund better park access in South King County